zachweintraub/stratego/README.md

 #The Code

-## Player Database Retrieval
+## Client-side/Server-side Piece Comparing
-### This sample allows us to connect two players together when the initial link is shared.
+### This sample allows for the database and our client side pieces to be compared and match.
 ```
 <<Insert>>
 ```

-## Piece Database Retrieval
+## Game Database Retrieval
 ### This sample allows us to determine how many pieces remain in the database for the player to utilize.
 ```
 <<Insert>>